 Understand prime positioning on menus

 There have been countless articles written about the different places readers’ attention is naturally drawn to on a menu.
 Traditionally, it was believed that readers’ eyes are drawn to the upper right corner of any menu, prompting many in hospitality to place their highest profit items in this position.
-There has, however, been new research which claims that customers read from left to right, beginning at the top of a menu, similar to the way they would read a book.
+There has, however, been new research that claims that customers read from left to right, beginning at the top of a menu, similar to the way they would read a book.

-Simply put, placing high profit items at the top of a menu will give them the greatest chance of capturing readers’ attention.
+Simply put, placing high-profit items at the top of a menu will give them the greatest chance of capturing readers’ attention.

 Use photos sparingly